pavelvasev/38parrots/README.md

 38parrots provides support for 3d  artifacts.

-To visualize artifact of some type, use following column names for artifact: FILE_**type**_anystring. `examples` directory provides examples for that.
+To visualize artifact of some type, use following column names for artifact: FILE_**type**_anystring.
+Please look at `examples` directory provides examples for that.

 Following types are supported:
 * vrml (merged to one object)
 * obj (merged to one object)
 * treki
 * points
+* spheres
+* lines

 After you prepared data files, open 38parrots and give it an URL of your data.csv file.
 You also may visualize local files using open file dialog -- in that case choose all files of cinemascience data directory.